Apple, Google And Facebook Get Pummeled As Tech Stocks Continue To Flail

-Tech stocks slumped again on April 23, with technology companies in the S&P 500 sliding more than 0.4% in late-afternoon trading despite rallies by IBM and Microsoft.
+Tech stocks slumped again on April 23, with technology companies in the S&P 500 sliding more than 0.4 percent in late afternoon trading despite rallies by IBM and Microsoft.
 Apple, Alphabet (Google) and Twitter shares fell, while Facebook dropped 0.26 percent.

-Facebook continues to struggle as its stock closed Monday at $165.84, down 0.26 percent, on middling trading volume.
+Facebook continues to struggle as its shares closed Monday at $165.84, down 0.26 percent, on middling trading volume.

 Hours before the market close, billionaire fund manager Jeffrey Gundlach boldly declared that he was betting against Facebook and will short the stock because he believes it will remain under pressure amid its ongoing data-privacy scandal.